Profile Picture of a Border Collie Dog | Professional Plus Pet Food

 DL-Methionine

 An essential amino acid which, along with cysteine, is one of two sulfur-containing amino acids that helps to build proteins.
-In cat recipes, DL-Methionine also serves to help acidify the urine.
+In cat recipes, DL-Methionine helps support a healthy urine pH.

 Docosahexaenoic Acid (DHA)